 In formal and informational College communications, use the person's last name only in references that follow.
 However, it's fine to use first names when that style better suits the tone of a feature article.

-When writing about one of the five degrees the College grants, spell out the name of the degree on first reference and use the abbreviation thereafter.
+When writing about one of the seven degrees the College grants, spell out the name of the degree on first reference and use the abbreviation thereafter.
 Spell, space and abbreviate like this:

 Bachelor of Arts / B.A.
 Bachelor of Music / B.M.
 Bachelor of Science / B.S.

 Master of Arts / M.A.
 Master of Education / M.Ed.

 Master of Music Education / M.M.E.
 Master of Science / M.S.

 In general reference to a type of degree, lowercase the name/level of the degree, and in some cases, use the possessive (not plural) form.

 doctorate master's degree bachelor's degree